London on a Budget: Money-Saving Tips for 2026

 What is the cheapest way to eat in London?

-Street food markets, supermarket meal deals, bakeries, and casual cafés are usually the cheapest options.
+Street food markets, supermarket meal deals, bakeries, and casual cafés are usually the most affordable options.

 How much should I budget for 3 days in London?

-Budget travellers can reasonably spend around £200–300 excluding flights by staying in hostels, using public transport, and focusing on free attractions.
+Many budget travellers spend approximately £200–300 excluding flights by staying in hostels, using public transport, and focusing on free attractions.

-For additional travel planning information, see London travel guidance on Wikivoyage.
+For additional planning information, see London travel guidance on Wikivoyage.

 Last verified: 2026-04-27